Louisville Bankruptcy Attorney

 Here are other local Chapter 13 issues you might need to know while preparing a bankruptcy petition.

 2. Does the plan have to repay the proof of claim as it is filed?
-Normally it does or the order of confirmation may need modfication.
+Usually, it does, or the order of confirmation may need modification.

 3. If the judge issues an order of confirmation that reduces the interest rate, does it still pay the consumer debt in full?

-4. If the creditor fails to object or appeal, is it bound by order of confirmation it didn’t object?
-Generally they are bound.
+4. If the creditor fails to object or appeal, is it bound by an order of confirmation it didn’t object?
+Generally, they are bound.

-These are all interesting questions that often happen but you never get the same answer from the courts in all the Circuits.
-Normally unless the debt is repaid in full, the debt can be collected from the co-debtor after the bankruptcy case discharges.
-However the
+These are all interesting questions that often happen, but you never get the same answer from the courts in all the Circuits.
+Generally unless the debt is repaid in full, the debt can be collected from the co-debtor during the bankruptcy case.
+The co-debtor stay does not exist in Chapter 7.

-Essentially the stay covers the property of the estate, the debtor, and the co-Debtor for consumer property and consumer debts.
-However, there is no Co-Debtor stay in Chapter 7 bankruptcy case for business debt or businesses.
-Still, creditors rarely pursue the business if the owner files bankruptcy and the Chapter 7 lasts for only 4 months normally anyway.
+Essentially, the stay covers the property of the estate, the debtor, and the co-debtor for consumer property and consumer debts.
+However, there is no co-debtor stay in Chapter 7 bankruptcy cases for business debt or a business.
+Still, creditors rarely pursue the business if the owner files bankruptcy, and Chapter 7 lasts for only 4 months usually anyway.

-Therefore, the co-debtor stay only exists in Chapter 13 bankruptcy relief, where consumer debt is being repaid.
-The co-debtor stay only exists for debt incurred such as personal loans, family, medical bills, credit card debt, and a household purpose.
+Therefore, the co-debtor stay only exists in repayment plans such as Chapter 13 bankruptcy relief, where consumer debt is being repaid.
+The co-debtor stay only exists for consumer debt incurred, such as personal loans, family, medical bills, credit card debt, car loans, and household purposes.
 This definition comes directly from statute 11 U.S.C.
 1301.debt calculation

 For instance, the co-debtor stay protects your co-signer if you buy a recreational fishing boat.
-However, it doesn’t protect the co-signer if you buy a commercial fishing boat.
-I.R.S. debts must be repaid in full as required by 11 U.S.C.
+However, it doesn’t protect the co-signer if you purchase a commercial fishing boat.
+I.R.S. tax debts must be repaid in full as required by 11 U.S.C.
 1325.
-Tax debts are not consumer debts, so the co-debtor stay never actually applies, but the I.R.S. usually stops all collections if these are joint tax debts.
+Tax debt is not consumer debt, so the co-debtor stay never actually applies to tax debts, but the I.R.S. usually stops all collections if these are joint tax debts for a non-filing spouse.
 Remember, only people receive protection.
 Corporations cannot file a Chapter 13 or get the co-debtors protection.
+And business partners are not protected from business tax debts.

 3. Chapter 13 Co-debtor Stays are Only for the Debtor’s Property that is Necessary for Reorganization

 Although you may want to protect a co-signer, if the property belongs to the co-signer, there is no co-debtor stay.
 The debt isn’t for your property but their property.
 The property must benefit or be necessary for the debtor to qualify for automatic stay protection.
-The co-debtor may otherwise get the automatic stay, but if the property does not belong to the person who files for bankruptcy, the creditor can ask for stay termination.
+The co-debtor may otherwise get the automatic stay, but the creditor can ask for stay termination if the property does not belong to the person who files for bankruptcy.
 If the comaker wants to keep the property, they must pay for it or file a Chapter 13 and repay it.

-To get Chapter 13 bankruptcy relief must be necessary for the debtor to keep the property.
+To get Chapter 13, bankruptcy relief must be necessary for the debtor to keep the property.
 The Harley Davidson motorcycle or the fishing boat might be kept if you have a 100% plan.
 However, don’t expect to keep such items if your plan repays less than 70%.
 70% plans are presumed to be filed in good faith.
-Our judges usually does not review plans which repay 70% or more.
-Some or our judges will presume it to be filed in good faith if 50% or more is repaid.
+Our judges usually do not review plans which repay 70% or more.
+Some of our judges will assume it to be filed in good faith if 50% or more is repaid.
 However, 70% repayment or more may allow you to keep recreational property.

 It may be more important to repay a cosigned debt than other debts.
 It is possible to repay different classes of debt with different percentages.
-So a credit card may get a smaller percentage than a co-signed auto.
+So, a credit card may get a smaller rate than a co-signed auto.
 People may want to use Chapter 7 more often unless co-debtors can obtain the stay.
-Granting a stay is more beneficial if filing a Chapter 13 allows them to repay the car over 5 years in a Chapter 13 and the comaker is protected.
+Granting a stay is more beneficial if filing a Chapter 13 allows them to repay the car over 5 years in Chapter 13, and the comaker is protected.

 automatic stayWant to Know More Details about Co-Debtors Getting the Stay in Chapter 13 Bankruptcy?

-To receive the co-debtor stay, you should use an experienced bankruptcy attorney with the detailed knowledge who can present your case in the Bankruptcy court to successfully obtain all the benefits.
+To receive the co-debtor stay, you should use an experienced bankruptcy attorney with detailed knowledge who can present your case in the Bankruptcy Court to obtain all the benefits successfully.
 Not every attorney has the knowledge to represent your bankruptcy case with a plan to get a Co-Debtor stay.

 Free Kentucky Foreclosure Manual - Nick C. Thompson, Louisville, Kentucky Bankruptcy AttorneyResources for Bankruptcy